-At Total Car Care we offer a full 65 point safety check, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
-This safety report lets you know if there is immediate or future need for repairs to your vehicle allowing you to be safe or budget in advance.
+At Total Car Care we offer a 65 Point Vehicle Inspection report, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
+This vehicle Inspection report lets you know if there is immediate or future need for repairs to your vehicle allowing you to be safe or budget in advance.

 Trading Hours: Open Monday to Friday 8:00 am to 5:30 pm and Saturdays from 8:30 am to 12:00 pm